it is difficult and nerve-wracking giving evidence in court.

 3. The most important rule is to tell the truth.
 Do not embellish it or make it up.

-This is generally limited to you commenting on matters raised in the evidence of the other party or in respect of matters that may have occurred since you swore your affidavit.
-Generally, however, your oral evidence in court is being asked questions in a cross-examination by lawyers for the other party.
+This is limited to you commenting on matters raised in the evidence of the other party or in respect of matters that may have occurred since you swore your affidavit.
+However, your oral evidence in court is being asked questions in cross-examination by lawyers for the other party.